20 Major Holiday Saving Tips

 17) Forgo gifts all together and concentrate on the card.
 For some a small budget means gifts limited to their own immediate family or no budget for gifts at all.
 In cases such as this how about buying very reasonable materials from the craft store (use a coupon if possible, some stores allow you to print them online) and create one-of-a-kind artistic greeting cards for everyone.
 If you do have a bit of a budget purchase high end cards that people will keep or go to an artist and buy cards that double as works of art.

-One of our readers adds: "In this same vein, I'd like to add something extra to the Christmas card if that is going to be the focus.
+One readers adds: "In this same vein, I'd like to add something extra to the Christmas card if that is going to be the focus.
 You can add a pretty, inspirational bookmark or even a little note card promising a home-cooked meal at your home." (thank you, this is great advice!)

-18) In keeping with the above, pass by the holidays and jump to New Years or St Stephen's Day.
+18) In keeping with the above, pass by the status quo American holidays and jump to New Years or St Stephen's Day.
 Be different and send a New Years gift or card instead.
 This way you'll be able to take advantage of deep after Christmas sales and give more.
 Those who truly know and love you won't mind the least.

 20) Shop goodwill stores.
 No, we're not suggesting you buy old used blankets for people.
 What many do not know is that regular retail chains will many times donate their left over merchandise in bulk to these charity stores.
 These items are brand new and deeply discounted, sometimes selling for only a few dollars a piece.
 Target has been known to do this a lot so look for charity shops in the vicinity of their stores.